 In all cases, knowledge is an algorithm along with an input, such that the algorithm halts for it, lest it is not knowledge.
 The set of all known pairs form an incremental contribution to knowledge.

 Let us consider a few peculiar cases.
 What if a sequence contains both "A" and "not A" as theorems?
 For instance, consider:

-$$\mathbf{m} := \left((\mathrm{TM}1, A), (\mathrm{TM}1, \neg A) \right) \tag{20}$$
+$$\mathbf{m} := ((\mathrm{TM}1, A), (\mathrm{TM}1, \neg A)) \tag{19}$$

 Does such a contradiction create a problem?
-Should we add a few restrictions to avoid this unfortunate scenario?
-Let us try an experiment to see what happens - specifically, let me try to introduce $A \wedge \neg A$ into my personal knowledge, and then we will evaluate the damage I have been subjected to by this insertion.
-Consider the following implementation of TM_1 :
+Should we vandalize our system by adding a few restrictions to avoid this unfortunate scenario?
+Let us try an experiment to see what happens - specifically, let me try to introduce $A \land \neg A$ into my personal knowledge, and then we will evaluate the damage I have been subjected to by this insertion.
+Consider the following implementation of TM1: